Lindsay Lohan Thinks Everyone Took Her Liam Hemsworth Insta Reply The Wrong Way

 Something else people have been taking the wrong way?
 What’s happening with Lohan and season 2 of The Masked Singer Australia.
 It was reported that Lohan was not asked back to the judge’s panel, but she told Cooper and Cohen that she’s “in Australia, doing another season of The Masked Singer.”
 In a statement, Australia’s Channel 10 said, “Despite what you may have read, we will have exactly the same judging line-up and exactly the same host,” reports Yahoo.

 Lohan also revealed she has big plans for 2020.
-She’s managing her younger sister, Aliana “Ali” Lohan, and releasing a new single (!!!) after dropping her newest song, “Xanax” in September 2019.
+She’s managing her younger sister, Aliana “Ali” Lohan, and releasing a new single (!!!) after dropping her newest song, “Xanax,” in September 2019.
 Lohan also said she will be coming back to the U.S. to continue her acting career.
 “I’m doing something soon in this new year,” she confirmed, which is making this Lohan fan go crazy with anticipation.
 After her time spent in Mykonos, Australia, and Oman, where she chatted in full hair and makeup glam at 8:30 a.m. local time, it will be nice to see her stateside again.

 Advertisement